 - Multi-physics software link: model export to Simcenter STAR-CCM+ via TBM file

 - Design exploration: automatically optimize battery cell design and performance

 - System level simulation: cell model characteristics export to Simcenter Amesim

 Physical cell description

-Simcenter BDS provides standardized specifications for Li-ion battery components.
+Simcenter Battery Design Studio provides standardized specifications for Li-ion battery components.
 The user can select cell shapes from a pouch, cylindrical or prismatic, then chose individual components, like electrodes, tabs, current collectors designs, etc. Each component can be more finely defined with characteristics such as center tab design for the electrode or control the material and thickness of the current collectors and the list goes on to fully build the cell.

 When mixture formulations are usually known, exact values are often a guess at the beginning.
 But starting from the active material equilibrium voltage curves available from the literature or experimental characterization, the user can adjust the mixture to get a good fit to the low current discharge curve and so obtain a capacity correlation very accurate.
 Computed ‘Build Report’ can also be very helpful to validate your entries by for example checking final energy density or weight of the cell.

 The user can also automatically generate a graphical output of the jelly roll section to review that the electrode winding is as expected.

 Simcenter Battery Design Studio offers several levels of performance models: a physics-based, macro-homogeneous model to get insights into the cell’s electrochemical mechanisms, such as the voltage loss mechanism during a cell’s duty cycle or understand concentration or heat generation distribution across the electrode; and an equivalent RCR circuit model, which is an empirical approach on modeling the cell’s behaviour in a very computational effective way.